r23/MyOOS/tracking/piwik/misc/log-analytics/README.md

 Since apache CustomLog directives can send log data to a script, it is possible to import hits into piwik server-side in real-time rather than processing a logfile each day.

 This approach has many advantages, including real-time data being available on your piwik site, using real logs files instead of relying on client-side Javacsript, and not having a surge of CPU/RAM usage during log processing.
 The disadvantage is that if Piwik is unavailable, logging data will be lost.
 Therefore we recommend to also log into a standard log file.
-Bear in mind also that apache processes will wait until a request is logged before processing a new request, so if piwik runs slow so does your site: it's therefore important to tune --recorders to the right level.
+Bear in mind also that apache processes will wait until a request is logged before processing a new request, so if piwik runs slow so does your site: it's therefore important to tune `--recorders` to the right level.

-##### Basic setup
+##### Basic setup example

 You might have in your main config section: